Lifeline is for people of all ages

 Date: 7 October 2020

-A significant number of Lifeline subscribers are younger adults managing chronic conditions.
+A significant number of Lifeline medical alert system subscribers are younger adults managing chronic conditions.
 Meet one of them.

 Think Lifeline is only for older adults?
 Think again.